effedonati/ExData_Plotting1/README.md

-This assignment is the first project of Coursera's Exploratory Data Analysis course (Johns Hopkins University). it uses data from the "Individual household electric power consumption Data Set" (from
+This assignment is the first project of Coursera's Exploratory Data Analysis course (Johns Hopkins University).
+It uses data from the "Individual household electric power consumption Data Set" (from
 <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine
 Learning Repository</a>).